mdxabu/Student-CRUD/README.md

   ![GitHub License](https://img.shields.io/github/license/mdxabu/Student-CRUD)

+> [!IMPORTANT]
+> This Project is officially moved from `AWS MySQL RDS` to Local `MySQL`.

 Welcome to the Student-CRUD repository!
-This repository contains a simple java application used for performing CRUD (Create, Read, Update, Delete) operations on student records.
+This repository contains a simple Java application used for performing CRUD (Create, Read, Update, Delete) operations on student records.
 The application is designed to manage student information, allowing you to add, view, edit, and delete student records.
 # Pictorial representation of this project